The Best Instagram Spots in San Francisco

-This view is atop the Marin Headlands and is by far the best view of San Francisco’s most iconic landmark, the Golden Gate Bridge.
+Battery Spencer is atop the Marin Headlands and is by far the best view of San Francisco’s most iconic landmark, the Golden Gate Bridge.
 It’s a national park and can get very busy during peak times.
 For that reason, parking can be hit or miss since there are limited spots (but it’s free to park).
-For the best view of the Golden Gate Bridge, head towards the very end lot and walk about 5 minutes through the battery to the viewpoint.
+For the best view of the Golden Gate Bridge, head towards the very end lot and walk about 5 minutes through the battery to this viewpoint.

 Address: Conzelman Rd, Sausalito, CA 94965

 Golden Gate Overlook has a unique view of the Golden Gate Bridge since the bridge view is straight on.
 In order to get to this exact spot, you’ll want to park in the Langdon Court Parking Lot (free to park).
 It’s one of the lesser-known views so it is not typically busy.
 As long as Karl is not hanging around it’s one of the prettiest views in town.
 Another great view in this area of the iconic Golden Gate Bridge is situated in Golden Gate Park nearby.